brjdenis/VarianESAPI-HalcyonGantryAngle/README.md

 # Halcyon gantry angle
-Varian ESAPI script for displaying a 2D image of the Cirs IsoCube with two circular objects that are used to calculate the Halcyon gantry angle deviation.
+Varian ESAPI script for (manually) analyzing a 2D image of the Cirs IsoCube with two circular objects that are used to calculate the Halcyon gantry angle deviation.

 ![image](image.png)